AN ACTIVE WINTER WEEK AHEAD...

 WIND FORECAST:

 TUESDAY: Increasing clouds.
-Seasonably cold.
-Snow develops at NIGHT.
-HIGH: 25 LOW: 23, then rising
+Snow develops during the evening, steadiest overnight.
+HIGH: 27 LOW: 24 (rising after midnight)

 Copyright 2020 WBAY.
 All rights reserved.